Do Nice Guys Finish Last?

 As Barker shows – you can be nice and treat people how they treat you.
 Nice is probably the wrong word.
 You can be fair and decent if you treat people pretty much the way they treat you.
 There's a ton of small things you can do to test this out.
 For example, buy them lunch.
 A good sign would be that they insist on splitting the bill, keeping things even, OR the next time they remember that you purchased the previous lunch and insist on paying.
 If they forget, then make sure you remember.
 Beware those repeat offenders.

 When you get into tight spots, realize that this is where the rubber meets the road.
 It's where you find out who you are.
 It's inadequate to behave poorly and then use trite justifications.
 Phrases such as "it was a tough decision," or "I did what I thought was the best at the time" are all cheap words.
 Think about how you would want to be treated, like not firing someone in the pub – a la Jerry Maguire.
-It's when you get presented with the tough decisions that you have the opportunity to be the person you always wanted to be.
+It's when you get presented with the tough decision that you need to see it for what it is - the opportunity to be the person you always wanted to be.
 Don't let yourself down.

 Once more, it's about finding and maintaining balance, while challenging conventional thought, learning the right lessons, and persevering to avoid the extremes.
 The search for truth goes on.
 In this case, it's the truth around whether you can be good, decent and virtuous and still win?
 Does winning demand an obsessive focus?
 Does it mean we have to exclude others and their feelings?
 Will we have to compromise those most prized qualities of honesty, integrity, and trustworthiness?